 In contrast, the seed oils as carriers for the essential oils, as food and nutrition, and as skin conditioners can be used freely.

 The following suggestions for massage oil and a face care oil are just a beginning.
-Remember, experience is important, so smell the essential oils, add them lightly to the seed oils you choose to experiment with.
+Remember, the experience is important, so smell the essential oils, add them lightly to the seed oils you choose to experiment with.

 Recipe ideas for Massage oil